-He has performed in venues as far afield as the Forbidden City Concert Hall in Beijing – where he gave recitals and a concerto performance of Eric Coates’s Saxo Rhapsody – as well as those closer to home, such as London’s Wigmore Hall.
-2016 – 2017 highlights included appearances at Brighton, Newbury and Ripon International Festivals as well as a welcome return to the Edinburgh Fringe Festival.
-His performance of Milton Babbitt’s Accompanied Recitative was broadcast by BBC Radio3 on ‘Hear and Now’ to celebrate the composer’s centenary.
+He has performed in venues as far afield as the Forbidden City Concert Hall in Beijing – where he gave recitals and a concerto performance of Eric Coates’s Saxo Rhapsody – as well as those closer to home such as London’s Wigmore Hall.
+Other past highlights include appearances at Brighton, Newbury, Henley, Ripon and Edinburgh Fringe Festivals.
+His performance of Milton Babbitt’s Accompanied Recitative was broadcast by BBC Radio 3 on ‘Hear and Now’ to celebrate the composer’s centenary.

-Huw is professor of saxophone at the Royal Academy of Music in London and has given master classes at the Royal Northern College of Music, Chethams School of Music and the Universities of Calgary and Lethbridge in Canada.
-He has also been a member of the judging panel for major competitions including the Royal Over-seas League Annual Music Competition.
-A keen educator he is also an ambassador for the Henley Music School.
+Huw is professor of saxophone at the Royal Academy of Music in London and has given master classes at the Royal Northern College of Music, Chetham’s School of Music, NAFA in Singapore and the Universities of Calgary and Lethbridge in Canada.
+He has also been a member of the judging panel for major competitions including the Royal Over-Seas League Annual Music Competition.
+A keen educator, he is also an ambassador for the Henley Music School.

 Huw is a member of the Ferio Saxophone Quartet and regularly performs with them in the UK and abroad.
-They have been major prizewinners in the UK at the Royal Over-seas League Music Competition, Philharmonia’s Martins Musical Scholarship Fund and the Park Lane Group.
+They have been major prize-winners in the UK at the Royal Over-Seas League Music Competition, Philharmonia’s Martins Musical Scholarship Fund, and the Park Lane Group.
 The quartet signed with Chandos Records in 2016 and has recorded two highly successful discs for the label.
 ‘Flux’ was released in July 2017 and ‘Revive’ in November 2018.
 Their new collaboration with pianist Timothy End included engagements at Church Stretton Festival and Absolute Classics in summer 2019, and will feature on their third Chandos disc, which they look forward to recording in April 2020.